Quality at Renault Group: immersion into a silent yet spectacular transformation

 1. Master every launch by ensuring a very high level of quality from the first vehicles put on the road.

-2. Reach the best level in the industry, with an ambitious target: no more than 20 warranty incidents per 1,000 vehicles during the first three months of use.
+2. Reach the best level in the industry, with an ambitious target set as part of the new futuREady plan: no more than 10 warranty incidents per 1,000 vehicles during the first three months of use.

 These objectives marked a real shift in pace, fostering greater reactivity and a mindset shared by everyone.